orijtech/opentelemetry-go-exporter-oragent/README.md

 - `api_key` (required): API key uses for authentication.

+`api_key` can be set both from configuration file or from environment variable `ORAGENT_API_KEY`.
+If both are specified, the value from configuration file will be used.

 Other configs can be provided as the same manner with [OpenCensus Exporter](https://github.com/open-telemetry/opentelemetry-collector/blob/master/exporter/opencensusexporter/README.md)

 ### Example